CS3398-Sapphire-Sourcerer/Group-Project/README.md

 There are several different methods to get the project running.

 To running the project in the command line, you must run the command: python3 runserver.py socketserver

 To run the server in pycharm:
-Right click on the runserver.py and click run and then edit the configuration and type in socketserver
+Right click on the runserver.py, click run, then edit the configuration and type in socketserver

 Both of these methods will host the project locally at 127.0.0.1:8000 or alternatively you can check your IP address on a termimal and use that IP along with the port 8000 to connect your server.